samaea/expensesbotworkshop/README.md

  ![Azure Portal Test Bot for QnAMaker](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/28_test.png)

  #### Congratulations!
-You have now configured a Bot with Natural Language Understanding (using LUIS) that is capable of understanding a a few user intents, with the capability of redirecting queries to a pre-populated knowledgebase (QnAMaker) when the intent is not understood.
+You have now built a Bot with Natural Language Understanding (using LUIS) that is capable of understanding a a few user intents, with the capability of redirecting queries to a pre-populated knowledgebase (QnAMaker) when the intent is not understood.